0

 Let’s start buy narrowing down all the surfskate trucks and companies in the market down to the best surfksates.

-Out of everything I’ve tried, I believe the following to be the top 10 surfskate trucks (in alphabetical order):
+Out of everything I’ve tried, I believe the following to be the best surfskates (in alphabetical order):

 I put them on a scale ranging from pure surf trainers on the one hand, to pure street cruisers on the other.